chuxiaaaa/AntiCheat/docs/README-en.md

 3. Launch the game.

 ### Create Room
-Suggest adding the "[AC]" label to the room name to indicate to other players that this is a room with anti-cheating enabled!
+Default will add "[AC]" prefix to the lobby name that can indicate to other players the anti-cheat in this lobby is ON!

+For example:
-For example: [v49/AC] The battle is thrilling!
+[v49/AC] The battle is thrilling!
+[AC] The battle is thrilling!

 ### Features
 * Anti-kick detection
-* Forced lever pull detection
+* Malicious lever pull detection
 * Abnormal ship item location detection
-* Abnormal item usage cooldown detection
+* Abnormal item interact cooldown detection
 * Light switch detection
-* Terminal noise detection
+* Terminal noise spaming detection
-* Item destruction detection
+* Destory items detection
-* Fake speech detection
+* Fake chat message detection
-* Fake player detection
+* Abnormal masked enemy detection
-* Fake gift box detection
+* Abnormal gift box interact detection
-* Fake spiderweb detection
+* Spawn spiderweb detection
-* Berserk turret detection
+* Player attack turret detection
-* Invisibility detection
+* Invisible player detection
-* Jetpack explosion detection
+* Jetpack explode detection
-* Landmine detonation detection
+* Landmine detonate detection
-* Abnormal enemy detection
+* Abnormal enemy behavior detection
-* Mini-map detection
+* Mini-map mod detection
-* Enemy kill detection
+* Abnormal Enemy kill detection
-* Remote item pickup detection
+* Item pickup distance detection
 * Abnormal shovel damage detection
 * Player name detection (Nameless or Unknown)
-* Zero-dollar purchase detection (item purchase/unlock ship decorations)
+* 100 Free purchase detection (item purchase/unlock ship decorations)
-* Infinite ammunition detection
+* Infinite ammo detection
-* Prohibit client from calling monster to kill other players RPC (anti-kill)
+* Prevent the client killing other players by calling monster killing RPC (prevent Instant-Kill)

 ### Feedback
-If you encounter false positives and are sure it is not caused by the mod, you can submit an issue to explain how to reproduce the problem to help us fix it!
+If you encounter the false report and you can confirm this is not caused by other mod, you can report the issue on my GitHub to explain how you can reproduce the issue and help us to fix it!

 ### Contribution
 <a href="https://github.com/chuxiaaaa/AntiCheat/graphs/contributors">